linnlim/candlestick-privacy/index.md

 ## Network Usage

-The app makes outbound requests solely to retrieve publicly available stock market data from Yahoo Finance (query1.finance.yahoo.com).
+The app makes outbound requests solely to retrieve publicly available stock market data from Yahoo Finance.
 These requests contain only the ticker symbol and date range you entered — no personal information is included.
 The app does not operate any server of its own.

 ## Data Storage